-- · receive substantially all of the economic benefits and bear the obligation to absorb substantially all of the losses of the VIEs; and - have an exclusive option to purchase all or part of the equity interests in the VIEs when and to the extent permitted by PRC law.
+- direct the activities of the VIEs; - · receive substantially all of the economic benefits and bear the obligation to absorb substantially all of the losses of the VIEs; and - · have an exclusive option to purchase all or part of the equity interests in the VIEs when and to the extent permitted by PRC law.

-As a result of these contractual arrangements, we have control over and are the primary beneficiary of the VIEs and hence consolidate their financial results and their subsidiaries into our consolidated financial statements under U.S. GAAP.
-In 2019, 2020 and 2021, we derived 17.5%, 24.4% and 23.8% of our total revenues from the VIEs, respectively.
+As a result of these contractual arrangements, we are the primary beneficiary of the VIEs and hence consolidate their financial results and their subsidiaries into our consolidated financial statements under U.S. GAAP.
+In 2020, 2021 and 2022, we derived 24.4%, 23.8% and 30.3% of our total revenues from the VIEs, respectively.